vchellapilla/Springboard/Case Studies/README.md

 <br><br>
 <b>1.
 Data Storytelling:</b>
 <br>
-An epxloratory look at elected officials in United States' history who have identified as women.
+An exploratory look at elected officials in United States' history who have identified as women.
 With a heavy focus on using data analyses and visualizations to lay out a clear story.